Mission

 Who are our mentors?

-Mentors are stable, caring individuals, couples and families, age 21-70+ who have time and experience to share.
+Mentors are stable, caring adult individuals, couples and families, age 21+ who have time and experience to share.
 Our mentors come from many racial, ethnic and socio-economic backgrounds.
-They all have a heart for kids and for making our community stronger through relationships.
+They all have a heart for kids and for making our community stronger through relationship building.
 Mentors don’t have to do or be anything “special”.
 They simply show up consistently and be themselves for a kid.
 Through active listening, encouragement and fun, mentors build trust and provide another, safe, caring adult that a child can rely on.
 Just by being a friend, mentors model healthy social-emotional skills for kids, which in turn, aides in positive youth development and a love of learning.

 What makes us different?